-But the professor’s farm was not built, rather, the idea of vertical farming was taken by many developers and government for initiating various designs in the field of vertical farming in many different countries.
+But the professor’s farm was not built, rather, the idea of farming was taken by many developers and government for initiating various designs in the field of vertical farm in many different countries.

 For thousands of years, human populations have farmed the land for food.
 But with the sharp rise in the demand for food over recent years due to the increase in population, increased living standards because of which there was a pressure on traditional farming, and it increased gradually.
 Now, as the modern techniques have enhanced production rates, more than 11% of the world’s total land area is now used for crop production, creating environmental challenges that range from habitat clearing to soil degradation and placing immense pressure on our planet’s resources.

 Furthermore, as our cities expand, the distance between suitable farming land and the large populations who consume its produce are growing, raising the impact of transportation.
 Adding to these challenges is a changing climate that is disrupting seasonal weather patterns and the lack of suitable soils near rapidly expanding areas.

 No, it cannot feed the whole world as it is just in its developing stage and the world’s population is huge and eventually increasing day by day.
 Vertical farming can feed only a particular range of area or people, also it is expensive and time taking in comparison to the conventional method of farming.
 So, it is nearly impossible to feed the world by vertical farming.

 Vertical farming is quite a growing trend, a concept that sees the sprawling crop farms of old condensed into much smaller factory like sites where conditions can be optimized and yields significantly increased.